laminas-api-tools/documentation/auth/user-differentiation.md

 User Differentiation
 ====================

-Knowing which user is logging into Apigility is not straight forward as you may guess.
+Knowing which user is logging into API Tools is not straight forward as you may guess.
 The Basic and Digest authorization mechanisms rely on an `.htpasswd` or `.htdigest` file to store user credentials.
 This is not how the majority of web sites work.